MattHodge/matthodge.github.io/_posts/2016-03-29-windows-metric-dashboards-with-influxdb-and-grafana.md

 Hopefully this starts you on your journey to graphing performance data for your systems.

-Keep an eye out for another post shortly which will discuss some more advanced usage including using annotations on the graphs so you can correlate events in your infrastructure to system performance, as well as running Telegraf as a Windows service.
+Keep an eye out for another post shortly which will discuss some more advanced usage including using annotations on the graphs so you can correlate events in your infrastructure to system performance.

 <!-- Place this tag right after the last button or just before your close body tag. -->
 <script async defer id="github-bjs" src="https://buttons.github.io/buttons.js"></script>